Grouse: Populations

-Grouse make up a considerable part of the vertebrate biomass in the Arctic and Subarctic.
-Their numbers may fall sharply in years of bad weather or high predator populations—significant grouse populations are a major food source for lynx, foxes, martens, and birds of prey.
+Grouse make up a considerable part of the vertebrate biomass in the arctic and subarctic.
+Their numbers may fall sharply in years of bad weather or high predator populations; significant grouse populations can be a major food source for lynx, foxes, martens, and some birds of prey.

 The three tundra species have maintained their former numbers.
 The prairie and forest species have declined greatly because of habitat loss, though popular game birds such as the red grouse and the ruffed grouse have benefited from habitat management.
-Most grouse species are listed by the IUCN as "least concern" or "near threatened", but the greater and lesser prairie chicken are listed as "vulnerable" and the Gunnison grouse is listed as "endangered".
-Some subspecies, such as Attwater's prairie chicken and the Cantabrian capercaillie, and some national and regional populations are also in danger.
+Most grouse species are listed by the IUCN as "least concern" or "near threatened", but the greater and lesser prairie-chicken are listed as "vulnerable" and the Gunnison grouse is listed as "endangered".
+Some subspecies, such as Attwater's prairie-chicken and the Cantabrian capercaillie, and some national and regional populations are also in danger.
 The wild turkey precipitously declined before returning to abundance, even in developed areas.

 Sexual size dimorphism

 Male size selection

 The phenotypic difference between males and females is called sexual dimorphism.
 Male grouse tend to be larger than female grouse, which seems to hold true across all the species of grouse, with some difference within each species in terms of how drastic the size difference is.
 The hypothesis with the most supporting evidence for the evolution of sexual dimorphism in grouse is sexual selection.
-Sexual selection favors large males; stronger selection for larger size in males leads to greater size dimorphism.
+Sexual selection favours large males; stronger selection for larger size in males leads to greater size dimorphism.
 Female size will increase correspondingly as male size increases, and this is due to heredity (but not to the extent of the male size).
 This is because females that are smaller will still be able to reproduce without a substantial disadvantage, but this is not the case with males.
-The largest among the male grouse (commonly dubbed 'Biggrouse') attract the greatest numbers of females during their mating seasons.